freeCodeCamp/freeCodeCamp/docs/how-to-make-changes-to-freecodecamp.md

 2. Sync the latest changes from the freeCodeCamp upstream `main` branch to your local main branch:

    > [!WARNING]
-   > If you have any outstanding pull request that you made from the `main` branch of your fork, you will lose them at the end of this step.
+   > If you have any outstanding pull requests that you made from the `main` branch of your fork, you will lose them at the end of this step.
    >
    > You should ensure your pull request is merged by a moderator before performing this step.
 To avoid this scenario, you should **always** work on a branch other than the `main`.